patrick-5546/notes/docs/internship_prep/hardware/hw_reference.md

 ## Caches

-- Temporal (recently accessed in cache), and spatial (multi-word blocks) locality
+- Offer temporal (recently accessed in cache), and spatial (multi-word blocks) locality
+    - Instructions more spatial, data can be both
-    - If more temporal, decrease block size and number of sets; increase associativity
+    - To better support temporal: decrease block size and number of sets, increase associativity
-    - Instructions more spatial, data both
-    - Temporal locality memory mountain: levels, based which level of cache can fully contain working set
-    - Spatial locality memory mountain: throughput decreases with increasing stride length until stride length ≥ block size
-- Amdahl's law: speed up = 1 / (1-a + a/k), where a is the percentage of sped up code by a factor of k
-- associativity: number of cache lines per set
-    - increasing associativity decreases conflict misses, but decreases performance (lookup and replacement times)
         - Block size: number of bytes per cache line
+        - Associativity: number of cache lines per set
+    - Memory mountains
+        - Temporal: levels, based on which level of cache can fully contain the working set
+        - Spatial: throughput decreases with increasing stride length until stride length ≥ block size
+- Amdahl's law: speed up = $\frac{1}{(1-a) + \frac{a}{k}}$, where $a$ is the percentage of code sped up by $k$ times
+    - Increasing associativity decreases conflict misses, but decreases performance (lookup and replacement times)
 - Write through is good for synchronization, write back is faster when modifying same cache line multiple times

 ## Timing